2006 South Australian state election: Aftermath

 The state's budget was released on 21 September 2006.
 It included 1,600 public service job axings despite an election pledge of only 400, however none of the redundancies will be forced.
 It also included increases in some fees and charges such as victims of crime levies and Technical and Further Education (TAFE) charges.
 There were increases in funding for health, schools, police and prisons, and the Department of Public Prosecutions.
 The 2007–2008 budget released on 13 June 2007 saw additional spending on Transport, Energy and Infrastructure, Health, Families and Communities, and Justice portfolios such as transport initiatives including revitalisation of the rail network, commencement of the $1.7 billion Marjorie Jackson-Nelson Hospital to replace the Royal Adelaide Hospital, funding for mental health reform including the delivery of health services, and funding for new commitments to law and order policies.

-No Pokies MP Nick Xenophon resigned from parliament in early October 2007 in a successful attempt to win a seat in the Australian Senate at the 2007 federal election, which according to the South Australian result, he retained 72 percent of his 2006 vote, on 14.78 percent.
+No Pokies MP Nick Xenophon resigned from parliament in early October 2007 in a successful attempt to win a seat in the Australian Senate at the 2007 federal election, which according to the South Australian result, he retained 72 per cent of his 2006 vote, on 14.78 per cent.
 His replacement is his third candidate on the 2006 ticket, former Valuer-General John Darley, and was appointed by a joint sitting on 21 November 2007, where second candidate and upper house MP Ann Bressington also took the opportunity to accuse Xenophon of lacking integrity and suitability for federal parliament.
-Xenophon was re-elected to the Senate at the 2013 federal election with a record 25 percent vote.
+Xenophon was re-elected to the Senate at the 2013 federal election with a record 25 per cent vote.

 A record-breaking 13-hour Parnell-Bressington filibuster occurred in May 2008 in crossbench opposition to WorkCover cuts being passed by the major parties due to the increasing underfunded liability in the workers' compensation scheme.

 Former Liberal Premier Rob Kerin resigned in November 2008, which triggered a 2009 Frome by-election.
 Independent Geoff Brock won the seat, reducing the Liberals to 14 of 47 seats.
 Brock's parliamentary presence would later be pivotal to the outcome of the 2014 election.